mrthreeplates/TRS-80_floppy_remapper/README.md

 1. Disassemble your TRS-80 so that you have access to the motherboard board.
 1. Install a socket for the remapper board (refer to instructions above).
+1. Connect two jumpers on the back of the remapper board (labeled "Run mode" and "M4P mode") .
 1. Plug in the remapper board into the socket.
 1. Install the custom floppy cable into the M4P, replacing your original cable.
 1. Connect the dupont header to the floppy remapper board.
 Note that pin 10 should connect to ~DS2 and pin 12 should connect to ~DS3.
+The other pin on the output header is not used on the M4P GA:
 ![Model 4P](/images/install-m4p-v3.jpg)
 1. The rest of the floppy cable can be routed out the back of the M4P.
 ![floppy_cable_back](/images/floppy_cable_back.jpg)
 1. (optional) connect your disable switch to the remapper board.
 1. Put your TRS-80 back together.

 ## Installation in a Model 4P (non-gate array)

 Sorry, I don't have one of these yet...

+These steps are similar to the M4P GA, except an additional mod is needed, similar to the M4 GA above.

 ## Other TRS-80 Models